Ghostpj/llm-project/ReadMe.md

 * pip3 install -r requirements.txt (in order to install all the necessary packages)
 * python3 run.py (in order to launch the app)

+Also, please be careful to enter your HuggingFace API Key if you want to run the app with the API way.

 Then, a local server is launched and you just have to open the HTTP adress specified in the terminal in a web browser.

 In the project's git folder, you will find the following components :